flux-framework/flux-docs/adminguide.rst

 The same Flux executables are used in both single user and system modes, with operation differentiated only by configuration.

-Although a Flux single user instance can be launched by any resource manager or process launcher, a single user Flux instance has access to a richer environment when it is launched by a Flux system instance.
-For example, the Fluxion graph scheduler can hierarchically schedule advanced resource types when its resources are statically configured at the system level;  otherwise, Fluxion is limited to resource types and relationships that can be dynamically probed.

 .. figure:: images/adminarch.png
    :alt: Flux system instance architecture
    :align: center

    Fox prevents Frog from submitting jobs on a cluster with Flux as the system resource manager.

-Some aspects of Flux have matured in the single user environment, however Flux has a ways to go to reach feature parity with system level resource managers like SLURM.
-Flux limitations are documented in warning boxes throughout this text.
-Most are expected to be short term obstacles as Flux system capability is expanded to meet deployment goals in 2022.
-During this period of development and testing, we appreciate your design feedback, bug reports, and patience.

 ************
 Installation